Do you remember when Robinhood was founded? It was April 2013 and the idea of a smartphone app only brokerage with free trades blew everyone’s mind.

-Fast forward six-plus years and not only is Robinhood still around but they've changed the industry.
-Free trades is now almost standard as the older brokers struggled to keep up.
-Cash management accounts are far more common, even though Robinhood's first foray had some hiccups.
+Fast forward six-plus years and not only is Robinhood still around but they’ve changed the industry.
+Free trades is almost a standard as the older brokers struggled to keep up.
+Cash management accounts are far more common, even though Robinhood’s first foray had some hiccups.

 But if you were to point out one close competitor to Robinhood, it probably would be Webull.
 They don’t have as much fanfare or press but they are very similar substitutes.

 Robinhood may be one of the originals and one of the largest investment platforms but Webull is a newer company but has recently built a loyal following.
 Both companies have taken away some of the fear of investing by offering easy-to-use products that are free from most of the fees.

 So, how do Robinhood and Webull compare to each other?
 Let’s take a look and see how each stacks up.